 - You can be your own boss.
 After gaining experience, many consultants start their own firms.
-In fact, the DOL reports 20.1 percent of management consultants are self employed.
+In fact, the DOL reports that about 18 percent of management consultants are self employed.
 One example of a consultant turned entrepreneur is Jim Koch, the founder-brewmaster of the award-winning Boston Beer Company.
 He worked as a strategy consultant for The Boston Consulting Group before making the plunge into entrepreneurship.

 - Great perks.
 Large firms offer free cafeterias, paid maternity and paternity leave, and complete medical and dental benefits, among other benefits.

 - Pride.
 It’s rewarding to provide advice that helps a client increase sales or improve its bottom line.